kirbyt/site-www-thecave-com/_posts/2013-06-18-im-an-idiot.md

 categories:
     - general
 ---
-I am, what I call certain individuals, an idiot.
+I am, what I like to call certain individuals, an idiot.
 Yep.
 I too am an idiot.

 Last week we bought a used Subaru Outback from a private seller.
 As with buying any car, used or new, there is a period of discovery as you learn more about your purchase.
 This is especially true when you buy a high mileage car.
 Our "new" Subaru came with 161,702 miles on it so I knew we would make all sorts of interesting, but hopefully not expensive, discoveries.
 I knew before buying the car it needs new tires, despite the seller insisting that the tires are in good condition.
 (Side note: I showed the seller what good condition tires look like by showing him the tires on our other Outback.
 This was a plus for us because it helped drive down the price of the car.)